-We can all agree that the best Christmas markets in Europe are usually in Germany, or they resemble Germany’s classic Bavarian-style wooden stalls and open-air atmosphere.
+We can all agree that the best European Christmas markets are usually in Germany or resemble Germany’s classic Bavarian-style wooden stalls and open-air atmosphere.
 It’s the best way to get into the spirit of Christmas, and what better city to do it in?

-Start your visit at Market Square, where you’ll catch a glimpse of the towering 60-foot Christmas tree.
-More than 250 stalls are present at Market Square, selling food, gifts, home decor, Christmas decorations, and more.
-You can sample various German cuisine items, including currywurst, bratwurst, potato pancakes, roasted almonds, mushrooms, and more.
+Start visiting Market Square, where you’ll glimpse the towering 60-foot Christmas tree.
+More than 250 stalls are at Market Square, selling food, gifts, home decor, Christmas decorations, and more.
+You can sample various German cuisine items, including currywurst, bratwurst, potato pancakes, roasted almonds, and mushrooms.

-With so many stalls, vendors, and visitors, Leipzig’s Christmas market frequently jostles with the likes of Dresden, Nuremberg, and Vienna as the largest Christmas market in Europe and the most magical as well!
+With so many stalls, vendors, and visitors, Leipzig’s Christmas market frequently jostles with Dresden, Nuremberg, and Vienna as the largest Christmas market in Europe and the most magical!

-The Leipzig Christmas market dates are late November to December.
-While you’re in town, walk around the city like a local with a walking tour and experience all the charming sights.
+The Leipzig Christmas market dates are from late November to December.
+While in town, walk around the city like a local with a walking tour and experience all the charming sights.